Miscellaneous Observations on Randomization

 - When Algorithm 2 finishes, add b to its return value.

 - The check “With probability abs(f(x))/m” is exact if the oracle produces only rational numbers and if f(x) outputs only rational numbers.
-If the oracle or f can produce irrational numbers (such as numbers that follow a beta distribution or another non-discrete distribution), then calculating the probability can lead to numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, above).
+If the oracle or f can produce irrational numbers (such as numbers that follow a beta distribution or another non-discrete distribution), then calculating the probability can lead to numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, earlier).

 Algorithm 4.
 Suppose the oracle produces random variates all greater than or equal to a (which is a known rational number), and with an unknown mean (μ).
 The goal is to use the oracle to produce nonnegative random variates with mean f(μ).
 This is possible only if f is 0 or greater everywhere in the interval [a, ∞) and is nowhere decreasing in that interval (Jacob and Thiery 2015)83.
 This can be done using the algorithm below.
 In the algorithm: